mranal0/Job-Application-Microservices/README.md

 ---

-> _This README evolves as the project grows.
-Detailed API docs, architecture diagrams, and design notes will appear under `docs/`._
+> _This README evolves as the project grows. every stage is saved in the form of release